tollfu/Toronto-Urban-Mobility-Analysis/README.md

 | King St E / Jarvis St | King St E | Jarvis St | FT | 0.685 | 1.000  | -0.122 | -0.525 |
 | Sorauren Ave / Dundas St W | Sorauren Ave | Dundas St W | SA1 | 0.753 | 1.000 | -0.087 | 0.435 |

-In above example chart, both intersections show strong and persistent main-street dominance, while side-street vehicle and pedestrian demand are negatively correlated.
+In the example chart above, both intersections show strong and persistent main-street dominance, while side-street vehicle and pedestrian demand are negatively correlated.
 This suggests side-street vehicle and pedestrian demand may occur at different times, making them good candidates for SA2 review.
 However, the 15-minute count intervals are not fine-grained enough to confirm whether these movements overlap within individual signal cycles; cycle-level data would be required for a more definitive assessment.

 Several additional high-K intersections showed strongly synchronized side-street vehicle and pedestrian patterns and were therefore identified as possible SAP review candidates.